+2 02 337 789 71

 Our next stop is the Temple of Queen Hatshepsut – the most distinguished temple in Egypt!
 On the way back, we will stop at the huge rock-carved statues pr Ramases at the Colossi of Memnon.

 Your Nile cruise will set sail towards Edfu Via Esna, make sure you catch the magical view along the way while enjoying the entertainment onboard.

 Meals: Breakfast, Lunch, Dinner.

-Good Morning! wake up to the calm and peaceful view of the River Nile and beautiful Scenery. we hop off and head to our first sightseeing spot of the day at Horus Temple, the best-preserved cult temple in Egypt.
-This is partly due to the fact that is was built later than most of the other ancient temples.
-We will then continue sailing on to Kom Ombo and visit the Temple of Sobek, the ancient god of crocodiles, your Egyptologist guide will let you in on where he got that name from, No spoiler alerts! at the end of your sightseeing, your private vehicle will be waiting to take you back to your Cruise, enjoy your dinner and night onboard.
+The tour kicks off today at the Horus Temple – the best-preserved cult temple in Egypt.
+This is partly since it was built later than most of the other ancient temples.
+We continue sailing on to Kom Ombo and visit the Temple of Sobek – the ancient god of crocodiles – your Egyptologist guide will let you in on where he got that name from.

 Overnight on board at Kom Ombo.

-Enjoy your morning breakfast, as we sail on board with a live sight that captures Aswan’s beauty … as we arrive, our first stop will be at High Dam before we visit the Unfinished Obelisk, the largest known Obelisk, located in the northern region of the stone quarries of Aswan.
-Then onto we take a small motorboat on the Nile to the most romantic temple of them all … Philae Temple, the center for the cult of the goddess Isis.
-The sacred site was venerated by pilgrims all through the ages, from the Pharaonic era into the Greek then Roman and Byzantine periods.
+Our first stop today will be at High Dam before we visit the Unfinished Obelisk – the largest known Obelisk – located in the northern region of the stone quarries of Aswan.
+Then onto we take a small motorboat on the Nile to Philae Temple – the centre for the cult of the goddess Isis.

 Overnight on board in Aswan.